University-Sponsored or University-Related International Travel

 - Mason International Travel

 This policy governs all international travel that is university-sponsored or university-related.
 It establishes processes for registering travel with the university.
 This policy applies to all university faculty, staff, and students, as well as participants in university-sponsored or university-related group international educational travel programs, whether credit-bearing or not.
-(Note: International travel undertaken by faculty or employees for research purposes is governed by University Policy 2101: Travel Authorization and Reimbursement.)

 II.
 Policy Statement